Elections and voting

 Opt out of the open register

-The easiest way to opt out of the open register is by contacting the relevant Electoral Services area office.
+The easiest way to opt out of the open register is by contacting our Electoral Services office.

 You can opt out of the open register but cannot opt out on behalf of another person.